-The list of "Canada top 10" largest islands (world rank in brackets) includes: Baffin Island (5), Victoria Island (8), Ellesmere Island (10), Newfoundland (16), Banks Island (24), Devon Island (27), Axel Heiberg Island (32), Melville Island (33), Southampton Island (34) and Prince of Wales Island (40).
+The list of "Canada top 10" largest islands (world rank in brackets) includes Baffin Island (5), Victoria Island (8), Ellesmere Island (10), Newfoundland (16), Banks Island (24), Devon Island (27), Axel Heiberg Island (32), Melville Island (33), Southampton Island (34) and Prince of Wales Island (40).
 All of them (excepting Newfoundland - in Newfoundland-Labrador) are located in the Nunavut- Northwest Territories of Arctic Canada.

 Baffin Island has two large lakes - Nettilling and Amadjuak.
 Being a popular destination for Arctic wildlife watching, Baffin Island is famous with its Arctic foxes and polar bears (all along its coast), Arctic hares and lemmings (throughout), Arctic wolves, stoats, beluga whales, ringed seals, various nesting birds (snowy owl, gyrfalcon, snow goose, Canada goose).

-- Iqaluit is the Nunavut state's capital and largest town with population of around 7000.
+Iqaluit is the Nunavut state's capital and largest town with a population of around 7000.
 It was named Frobisher Bay until 1987.
 Iqaluit, like all Nunavut settlements, has no road, rail or shipping connections to the rest of Canada.

-- Pangnirtung (aka Pangniqtuuq) is located on at the Pangnirtung Fjord's coast.
-The town (sized 7,8 km2 / 3 ml2) has population of around 1500.
+Pangnirtung (aka Pangniqtuuq) is located on at the Pangnirtung Fjord's coast.
+The town (sized 7,8 km2 / 3 mi2) has a population of around 1500.
 Pond Inlet is an Inuit community (population around 1500) located on the island's northern coast.

 Other popular tourist destinations on Baffin Island are:

-- Niginganiq (aka Igaliqtuuq or Isabella Bay) is located on the island's northeast coast, near the Clyde River village.
+Niginganiq (aka Igaliqtuuq or Isabella Bay) is located on the island's northeast coast, near the Clyde River village.
 The Isabella Bay area in late summer / early fall is a feeding and resting stopover for a large proportion of bowhead whales.
 During this time, around 200 bowhead whales inhabit the area.

-- Baffin Bay (located between the island and Greenland's southwest coast) is a marginal sea connected to the Atlantic Ocean via Nares Strait.
+Baffin Bay (located between the island and Greenland's southwest coast) is a marginal sea connected to the Atlantic Ocean via Nares Strait.
 Due to floating ice packs and icebergs, the bay is navigable in the summer only.

-- North Arm Fjord is on the island's northwest coast.
+North Arm Fjord is on the island's northwest coast.
 Here can be seen majestic mountains and glaciers, beautiful valleys, wildlife (migratory birds).

-- Grinnel Glacier is located on the island's southwestern corner, southwest of Kimmirut,
+Grinnel Glacier is located on the island's southwestern corner, southwest of Kimmirut,

-- The Arctic Circle crosses the Cumberland Peninsula (in the island's southeastern part) with Labrador Sea to southeast and Davis Strait to east (between Cumberland Peninsula and Greenland).
+The Arctic Circle crosses the Cumberland Peninsula (in the island's southeastern part) with the Labrador Sea to southeast and Davis Strait to the east (between Cumberland Peninsula and Greenland).
 Also part of Baffin Island is the Hall Peninsula separated from the Cumberland Peninsula by the Cumberland Sound (to the southwest).
 Cumberland Peninsula is part of the Arctic Tundra biome (formation of plants and animals with common characteristics due to the similar climate).
 This is the Earth's coldest and driest biome, as is in all parts of Baffin Island.
 The peninsula's terrain is mountainous.
-Mount Odin (near the Arctic Circle) has height of 2147 m (7044 ft).
-Also part of the peninsula are Pangnirtung (aka Pangniqtuuq - an Inuit settlement on the southwestern coast) and the Auyuittuq National Park (translated as "the land that never melts").
+Mount Odin (near the Arctic Circle) has a height of 2147 m (7044 ft).
+Also part of the peninsula is Pangnirtung (aka Pangniqtuuq - an Inuit settlement on the southwestern coast) and the Auyuittuq National Park (translated as "the land that never melts").

-- Off the Foxe Peninsula (Baffin's western part) is located the famous for its Thule culture Cape Dorset Island, which together with Mallik Island form the Mallikjuaq Territorial Park.
+Off the Foxe Peninsula (Baffin's western part) is located the famous for its Thule culture Cape Dorset Island, which together with Mallik Island form the Mallikjuaq Territorial Park.

-Baffin Island Canada was included as port of call in the Northwest Passage cruises of the following passenger ships:
+Baffin Island Canada was included as a port of call in the Northwest Passage cruises of the following passenger ships: